 DNS server not responding problem is one of the very common problems for Windows 11 or Windows 10 users.
 When you try to connect to the internet, You may face no internet connection problem.
 If you run the Network Diagnostic tool find a problem with this message ‘Your computer appears to be correctly configured, but the device or resource (DNS server) is not responding’.
 This is a terrible problem for a windows user.
 This Error Occur when the DNS server that translates a domain name doesn’t respond for any reason.
 If you are also struggling with this problem, here are some effective solutions to fix DNS servers not responding on Windows 11.

 DNS stands for Domain name server is an end to end server which translates web addresses (we provide for searching a particular page into the actual address of the web page.
 It resolves the physical address into IP address.
 Because the computer only understands IP addresses) so that you can access and browse the internet.

 In simple words, when you want to access our website: https://howtofixwindows.com on Chrome, the DNS server translates it into our public IP address: 18.104.22.168 for Chrome to connect to.

-And if something goes wrong with DNS server or DNS server stops responding, you cannot access the websites through the Internet.
+And if something goes wrong with the DNS server or the DNS server stops responding, you cannot access the websites through the Internet.

 - Restart the router or modem through which you are connected to the Internet (just turn off the power for 1 -2 minutes) also Restart your Windows device;

-- Check if the Internet is working on your other devices and whether DNS errors appears on them too;
+- Check if the Internet is working on your other devices and whether DNS errors appear on them too;

 - Did you recently install any new programs?
 Some antiviruses with a built-in firewall, if misconfigured, can block Internet access.
 Temporarily disable Antivirus and VPN (if configured) And check There is no more problem connecting to the internet.